Last updated on :24 Feb, 2026

 Switch to gentler, non-stripping formulas to protect your skin’s lipid barrier.
 Use lukewarm water to wash your face, as hot water strips natural oils [1].

-Toners should be used to re-balance the skin’s pH and deliver an initial layer of hydration.
+Toners should be used to rebalance the skin’s pH and deliver an initial layer of hydration.
 Avoid alcohol-based toners entirely in winter.
+Toners are optional and best suited for those who enjoy an extra hydration step.

 This is the most critical step.
 Switch from summer lotions to richer, more occlusive creams or ointments to seal in moisture and repair the barrier [3].

 Maintaining healthy skin during the winter requires a thoughtful and tailored approach.
 By switching to richer, hydrating products, using gentle cleansers, being mindful of exfoliation frequency, and committing to year-round sun protection, you can successfully combat the drying effects of cold weather.
-Moisturizing immediately after bathing is the single most effective habit to keep your skin nourished, hydrated, and resilient throughout the winter months.
+Developing the habit of moisturizing while your skin is still damp is a simple way to help your skin stay soft and hydrated all season long.

-You should moisturize at least twice a day (morning and night), and especially within minutes of bathing or showering to lock in hydration and protect against winter dryness.
+You can moisturize at least twice a day (morning and night), and especially within minutes of bathing or showering to lock in hydration and protect against winter dryness.

 Yes, but you must reduce the frequency and use gentle exfoliants (like AHAs or mild enzymes) only once a week to remove dead skin without irritating or drying your skin’s already stressed barrier.